 - (2) Although sodium does not have a MCL, the State requires that the water supplier provide notification to customers of levels exceeding 100.0 mg/l.
 Therefore, if levels of sodium were recorded from a supply source in your area you were previously provided notification of the event.
 Elevated levels of sodium encountered are believed to be caused by road salt. - (3) The EPA has established these National Secondary Drinking Water Regulations (NSDWRs) for contaminants that may cause cosmetic or aesthetic effects in drinking water.
 These standards are recommendations, not requirements, but the City of Meriden strives to comply with them.
-(4) Asbestos and radioactive contaminants are not tested for every year; the most recent results available are given. - (5) Turbidity: As of January 1, 2002, turbidity may never exceed 1 NTU, and must not exceed 0.3 NTU in 95% of daily samples in any month.
+(4) Asbestos is not tested for every year; the most recent results available are given. - (5) Turbidity: As of January 1, 2002, turbidity may never exceed 1 NTU, and must not exceed 0.3 NTU in 95% of daily samples in any month.

 (6) These standards refer to locational running averages.
-Data from 2022 and the last three quarters of 2021 are included in figuring these averages.
-(7) The EPA established the Unregulated Contaminant Monitoring Rule (UCMR) to monitor for 30 contaminants to collect data for contaminants suspected to be present in drinking water, but that do not have health-based standards set under the Safe Drinking Water Act, EPA issues a new list of unregulated contaminants to be monitored by public water systems every 5 years.
-UCMR 4 is currently used to monitor for unregulated contaminants from 2017 to 2021.
-Unregulated contaminants are not tested for every year; the
+Data from 2023 and the last three quarters of 2022 are included in figuring these averages.

+(7) The EPA established the Unregulated Contaminant Monitoring Rule (UCMR) to monitor for 30 contaminants to collect data for contaminants suspected to be present in drinking water, but that do not have health-based standards set under the Safe Drinking Water Act.
+EPA issues a new list of unregulated contaminants to be monitored by public water systems every 5 years.
+UCMR 5 is currently used to monitor for unregulated contaminants from 2013 to 2025.
+Unregulated contaminants are not tested for every year; the most recent results available are given.
+The results are from 2023 and predate the new EPA regulations for six PFAS compounds established April 10, 2024.

-Key To Table AL = Action Level
+Key To Table

+AL = Action Level